 NOTE: You may need to clean the condenser more frequently if the chamber is in a dusty environment.
 You may be able to clean the condenser less frequently if the chamber is in a very clean environment.

-How to verify the calibration.
+How to Verify the Temperature Calibration